Skip to main content

 Bottom Line

-Get the Sonos Era 100 if you are starting a fitness-room build from zero and want the single anchor that triggers the scene every other anchor reacts to.
+Get the Sonos Era 100 if Starting a fitness room from zero and want the single anchor that triggers the scene everything else reacts to.

 Sources & Methodology